arangodb/docs/oasis/cloud-migration-tool.md

    - The target deployment is switched into default read/write mode.

    {% hint 'info' %}
-   After finishing the migration, the source data cluster will remain read-only.
-   You can use the `set-server-mode` subcommand to switch it back to default, if needed.
-   If something goes wrong during the migration, the `stop` command doesn't switch the source data cluster into read-only mode.
+   If you switched the source data cluster into read-only mode, you can switch it back to default (read/write) mode using the `set-server-mode` subcommand.
    {% endhint %}